Book a call with a safari expert

 About teamAG

-Africa Geographic is about TRAVEL and CONSERVATION – for those who want their safaris and donations to make a real difference – in Africa.
-We live here in Africa and have been doing this since 1991.
+Africa Geographic, safari experts since 1991 – for those who want their safaris and donations to make a real difference in Africa.

 We create life-changing responsible safaris just for you.
 Travel in Africa is about knowing what, when and where to go and with whom – for the ultimate experience.
 A few weeks too early/late or a few kilometres off course, you could miss the greatest show on Earth.
 And wouldn’t that be a pity?

-We also write informative, factual articles about Africa’s incredible natural wonders, which we publish here and share via our newsletter, app and social media pages.
+We also write informative, factual articles about Africa’s incredible natural wonders, which we publish here and share via our conservation and travel newsletter, app and social media pages.
+These allow our readers to stay informed and be inspired by our factual articles, uplifting stories and travel ideas.
 Over sixteen million humans in the last decade have read these stories that reflect the complexity and reality of life at ground level here in Africa.
 That’s 16m caring individuals from across the globe – our tribe – that have taken on board the science and considered opinions, and helped us spread the word.
 And for that, we are eternally grateful.

-And we market remote safari camps where local communities are the primary beneficiaries via our sister company Ukuri.travel.
+And we market and manage reservations for remote safari camps where local communities are the primary beneficiaries via our sister company Ukuri.travel.
 Safari camps for responsible travellers.
-The preferred booking platform for lodges & campsites managed by African Parks.
+Ukuri is the preferred booking platform for lodges & campsites managed by African Parks.

 This MANIFESTO explains our approach to travel and conservation:

 Our safari clients, subscribers and followers strive to help us celebrate Africa and do good.
-All our activities aim to benefit African ecosystems, biodiversity and people
+We aim to benefit African ecosystems, biodiversity and people:

 • We safari with purpose and donate to worthy causes that we can trust;